Ada-C7/NOW-thats-what-i-call-backbone/README.md

 With this exercise, we are going to make a backbone application (from scratch!) that will display the track list of a mix CD.
 To make it even more slick, when we click on a song title, the artists name will appear below the title.
 WILD!

-The goal of this exercise is to gain exposure to some of the Backbone vocabulary and concepts that we will exploring in depth in the next few weeks.
-The goal of this exercise is *not* to fully understand every Backbone component... yet!
+The goal of this exercise is to gain exposure to *some* of the Backbone vocabulary and concepts that we will exploring in depth in the next few weeks. **The goal of this exercise is not to fully understand every Backbone component!!
+We will do this in the following week of class.**

+Note that if you get stuck at any point, look at the `solution` branch of this repository which has the full implementation.
+We don't want you to struggle a great deal with syntax and errors.
+Definitely copy and paste!

 Let's jump in!

 ### Create the files
-In terminal,
+In the terminal:
 ```Bash
 mkdir now-thats-what-i-call-backbone
 cd now-thats-what-i-call-backbone